trussworks/Engineering-Playbook/practices/appeng/adrs/0001-use-typescript.md

 TypeScript is not the only option available for adding static type checking to JavaScript.
 Below are some of the reasons why we’ve landed on TypeScript above the alternatives:

-- TypeScript code can be somewhat self-documenting, since it is annotated with [static typing](https://www.typescriptlang.org/docs/handbook/basic-types.html) and [interfaces](https://www.typescriptlang.org/docs/handbook/interfaces.html).
+- TypeScript code is somewhat self-documenting, by way of [type](https://www.typescriptlang.org/docs/handbook/basic-types.html) and [interface](https://www.typescriptlang.org/docs/handbook/interfaces.html) annotations.
 This is particularly useful when integrating with third-party dependencies that have type definitions.
-- TypeScript is widely used to the point that it is supported out-of-the-box with common frameworks such as [Create React App](https://github.com/facebook/create-react-app) and [NextJS](https://nextjs.org/).
+- TypeScript is widely used to the point that it is supported out-of-the-box with common frameworks such as [Create React App](https://create-react-app.dev/docs/adding-typescript/) and [NextJS](https://nextjs.org/docs/basic-features/typescript).
 - TypeScript has many helpful autocomplete and snippet generation features for IDEs such as [VSCode](https://code.visualstudio.com/Docs/languages/typescript) that can speed up development.
 - Built & maintained by Microsoft, TypeScript has a steady and reliable release history, and its documentation and community support are well-established.
-It has been the [most popular JavaScript "flavor" since 2017](https://2020.stateofjs.com/en-US/technologies/javascript-flavors/), and was ranked second most loved programming language in the [2020 Stack Overflow developer survey](https://insights.stackoverflow.com/survey/2020#most-loved-dreaded-and-wanted).
+It has been the [most popular JavaScript “flavor” since 2017](https://2020.stateofjs.com/en-US/technologies/javascript-flavors/), and was ranked second most loved programming language in the [2020 Stack Overflow developer survey](https://insights.stackoverflow.com/survey/2020#most-loved-dreaded-and-wanted).
 - TypeScript implements [object-oriented concepts](https://levelup.gitconnected.com/typescript-object-oriented-concepts-in-a-nutshell-cb2fdeeffe6e) to a stronger level than [ES6 classes](https://www.sitepoint.com/object-oriented-javascript-deep-dive-es6-classes/) in vanilla JavaScript, making it a useful environment within which to learn object-oriented programming.

 It is also worth noting the potential pitfalls and impacts of the decision to use TypeScript: